impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 They all pass, as we'd expect since we haven't (yet) done anything which breaks the code.

 So now that these specs are running, what do they actually do?
 Reading the tests for a piece of code you're studying is often a great source of documentation.
-And the BATS repo has [helpful documentation](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#writing-tests){:target="_blank" rel="noopener"} on the commands it offers and the API it exposes.
+And the BATS repo has [helpful documentation](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#writing-tests){:target="_blank" rel="noopener" } on the commands it offers and the API it exposes.

 ## Loading helper code